Jakebehler/Jakebehler/README.md

 ## 🔭 Featured Projects

 - **Bank Customer Churn Analysis:** Built an end-to-end machine learning pipeline in Python and Tableau to segment high-risk banking customers and enable proactive retention strategies.
-- **Regional Sales Performance:** Built a regional sales performance BI solution analyzing $82.6M in gross sales and $30.8M in profit across channels, geographies, and seasons to identify where to focus and to scale back.
+- **Regional Sales Performance Analysis:** Built a regional sales performance BI solution analyzing $82.6M in gross sales and $30.8M in profit across channels, geographies, and seasons to identify where to focus and to scale back.
 - **Healthcare Risk & Cost Analysis:** Built a healthcare risk and cost analysis identifying that smoking increases medical costs by 280%, segmenting patients into risk tiers to guide targeted intervention strategies.

 ## 🌱 Currently Learning